|Collection Status||Collection online|

 Auslan, Australian Sign Language

-There are no audio files in this deposit because the language being used here (Auslan) is a signed language.
+There are no audio files in this collection because the language being used here (Auslan) is a signed language.
 The movie files do have an audio track but the sound is not necessary.
 The people present at each recording session were all deaf and were unaware of background and environmental noise.
-If you download any movies from this deposit, we suggest you play the movie with the sound switched off because you may find the background noise an irritating distraction.
+If you download any movies from this collection, we suggest you play the movie with the sound switched off because you may find the background noise an irritating distraction.

-The deposit is intended to support initial and future corpus-based grammatical description of the language and serves as a basis for comparison of this relatively old and established signed language (due to its BSL lineage) with the emerging signed languages of newly created deaf communities that can be found in the developing world.
+The collection is intended to support initial and future corpus-based grammatical description of the language and serves as a basis for comparison of this relatively old and established signed language (due to its BSL lineage) with the emerging signed languages of newly created deaf communities that can be found in the developing world.

-Sections of the deposit include identifying personal information or involve the participants revealing personal opinions about sensitive subjects (such as abortion, genetic screening, disability) or discuss other people in their local deaf community.
+Sections of the collection include identifying personal information or involve the participants revealing personal opinions about sensitive subjects (such as abortion, genetic screening, disability) or discuss other people in their local deaf community.
 Even though annotations do not exist for these files, access to such movies is conditional on applicants (i) establishing that they can meaningfully use the data (have competence in Auslan or a related sign language like BSL or NZSL) and (ii) undertaking that they will never show or make these movies available to third parties (including using such videos for teaching purposes) nor identify the individuals or their individual opinions.
 Unless researchers requesting access can show that they satisfy these criteria, they are unlikely to be given access to these movies.

 Acknowledgement and citation

-Users of any part of the deposit should acknowledge Adam Schembri as a co-researcher on the project; Julia Allen (Sydney), Kevin Cresdee (Adelaide), Stephanie Linder (Melbourne), Patti Levitzke-Gray (Perth), and Kim Pickering (Brisbane) as data collectors; Trevor Johnston as the primary and on-going annotator; and in chronological order (from time of initial involvement) from first to most recent, Adam Schembri, Della Goswell, Dani Fried, Louise de Beuzeville, Karin Banna, Gerry Shearim, Julia Allen, Lindsay Ferrara, Gabrielle Hodge, Michael Gray, Ben Hatchard, Christopher Hansford, and Jane van Roekel as annotators.
+Users of any part of the collection should acknowledge Adam Schembri as a co-researcher on the project; Julia Allen (Sydney), Kevin Cresdee (Adelaide), Stephanie Linder (Melbourne), Patti Levitzke-Gray (Perth), and Kim Pickering (Brisbane) as data collectors; Trevor Johnston as the primary and on-going annotator; and in chronological order (from time of initial involvement) from first to most recent, Adam Schembri, Della Goswell, Dani Fried, Louise de Beuzeville, Karin Banna, Gerry Shearim, Julia Allen, Lindsay Ferrara, Gabrielle Hodge, Michael Gray, Ben Hatchard, Christopher Hansford, and Jane van Roekel as annotators.
 Users should also acknowledge the Endangered Languages Documentation Programme as the funders.
 We remind users that videos cannot be publicly distributed or broadcast and that participants were assured they would never be identified by name.
 Codes are used to refer to video clips.
 If by chance a user should be able to identify a participant in a video, they should never link any particular still, clip or written annotated utterance, in a presentation or publication, with the name of the person or any other identifying information.

 To refer to any data from the collection, please cite as follows: